-In A Small Death in Lisbon (Wilson), a contemporary police procedural is woven with an espionage story set during World War II, with Portugal’s 20-century history as a backdrop.
-In Distant Music (Langley), Catholic Esperanca and Jewish Emmanuel have an affair that lasts through six centuries and multiple incarnations, and describes Portugal’s maritime empire, Sephardic Jews, and Portuguese immigrants in London.
-The Last Kabbalist of Lisbon (Zimler), a thriller, illuminates the persecution of the Jews in Portugal in the early 1500s.
+In A Small Death in Lisbon (Wilson), a contemporary police procedural is woven with an espionage story set during World War II, with Portugal’s 20th-century history as a backdrop.
+Distant Music (Langley), in which Catholic Esperança and Jewish Emmanuel have an affair that lasts through six centuries and multiple incarnations, describes Portugal’s maritime empire, Sephardic Jews, and Portuguese immigrants in London.
+The thriller, The Last Kabbalist of Lisbon (Zimler), illuminates the persecution of the Jews in Portugal in the early 1500s.

 Marcello Mastroianni is the namesake in Pereira Declares (1996), inspired by the Tabucchi novel mentioned earlier.

 Capitães de Abril (2000) relates the 1974 coup that overthrew the right-wing Portuguese dictatorship, from the perspective of two young army captains.